-This policy will be updated as necessary to reflect best practice or amendments made to the GDPR or DPA and other relevant legislation.
+This policy will be updated as necessary to reflect best practice or amendments made to the GDPR or DPA.

 The Supervisory Authority in the UK

 Please follow this link to the ICO's website (https://ico.org.uk/) which provides detailed guidance on a range of topics including individuals' rights, data breaches, dealing with subject access requests, how to handle requests from third parties for personal data etc.